Tisawesomeness/Minecord/README.md

 - *Name:* The name of the bot.
 - *Prefix:* The prefix of the bot.
 Use `>&` instead of `&` if you want to host your own bot alongside the main one.
 - *Respond To Mentions:* This option decides if the bot will respond to being mentioned at the beginning of a message, so you can use `@Minecord#1216 help` to execute `&help`.
-- *Notification Time:* The default time to show notifications in miliseconds (4000ms = 4s).
-This value is multiplied based on the length of the notification sent.
 - *Delete Commands:* If true, the commands sent by players (like `&help`) will be deleted to clean up chat.
 Requires permission to manage messages.
 - *Send Typing:* If true, the bot will send typing packets.
 - *Invite:* The invite link to use in `&invite`.